Pursued: Plot

 Jeb and Thor have long been in love.
 After his homecoming celebration, Jeb tries to persuade Thor to run away with him and get married as soon as possible.
 He suspects that someone, or something, is following him.
 Thor refuses, saying that she wishes to get married on her own terms and not out of fear.
-Jeb goes for a long horse ride in order to clear his head and stumbles upon an abandoned ranch which he suspects he has seen before.
+Jeb goes for a long horse ride to clear his head and stumbles upon an abandoned ranch which he suspects he has seen before.
 When he returns home, he asks Mrs. Callum if the ranch had anything to do with him and his original family, but she tells him that he has to find his own answers.
 As Jeb prepares to leave to gamble at the casino in town, Adam shows him the money that had been set aside for him while he was in the army.
 He also shows Jeb the profits he is entitled to according to their mother's wish that everything be split among the three.
 However, Adam calls Jeb's share the 'Rand share' and expresses resentment that there should be any money given to Jeb at all.
 The two come to the conclusion that the ranch is not big enough for both of them, and agree to a coin toss to determine who will leave.
 Jeb loses; Adam relishes throwing him out and they end up in a fistfight.
 Jeb declares he will return the next day for Thor and promises that, if Adam tries to stop him, he will kill him.

 Jeb has a big win at the casino and the owner, Jake Dingle, offers him a partnership.
 Meanwhile, Adam ambushes Jeb on his way back from the casino, but is killed by Jeb in self-defense.
-Jeb is acquitted of the murder in court but is shunned by Thor and Mrs Callum, who states that Jeb is dead to them.
+Jeb is acquitted of the murder in court but is shunned by Thor and Mrs Callum, who state that Jeb is dead to them.
 With no family, job, or home of his own, Jeb accepts Jake Dingle's offer and becomes part-owner of the casino.